geoff-maddock/secret-lodge/SECRET LODGE - GAME RULES.md

 - Occultists can influence these through actions [Y]

 #### Guild boards
-[Idea]
-Each guild / trade has it's own board on the play area, as well as "factory" spaces on the play board.
+Each guild / trade has it's own board on the play area, as well as factory spaces on the play board.
+Play begins with one factory in each district.

+Favor
+- Initially, each lodge places a token on the zero favor slot.
+- Favor determines how well your workers will produce at the particular trade.
+- The favor number determines how many dice you can swap for favor dice during production.
+- If a lodge falls into disfavor, any dice they roll during production will be disfavor / they cannot produce in that trade [idea]

+They can gain favor by:
+- Playing an actor with the specified trade (if they are removed, you lose the favor)
+- Building a new factory location by paying the cost on the guild board
+- Use the special ability of a card

+Placing  Workers
-Players pay to place their workers in the factory to earn resources, which are added to their lodge boards.
-The cost to add depends on how many workers are available, the current favor of your lodge with the guild, and the access of your guild master.
+- Players can place their workers in the factory to earn resources, which are earned in the production phase.
-The actors each player have determine how they can work within each lodge or guild.
-This board/track shows the relative favor or disfavor of each lodge, plus number of free workers in each, shows the current head of each lodge,  other resources?
-Lodges can build new factories to improve their standing, or spend secrets to place workers even if they are in bad favor with the lodge.
+- If you have no favor with the guild, you cannot place any workers into that trade.
+- For each worker placed in the factory, one die is rolled, plus one per favor, and the player collects that many of the specified resource

 #### Player Board / Lodge Board
 This board is where an individual player controls the inner workings of their secret lodge.
-The lodge board has several special spaces, and other than the lodge name, everything can be configured about the set-up for each lodge
+The lodge board is divided into a few sections designated for different functions.

+On the left is the lodge name, below that the grand master of the lodge is placed, and below that is the tracker that indicates his ranking in the secret society.

+In the center are the lodge resources and storehouse.
+There are tracks for how many buildings the lodge has placed, how many pawns they have available, and what resources they have available, each which are indicated by tracking pawns.

+On the right is the secrets deck.
+These are cards that represent secrets about different lodges and actors in the game and can be used as leverage.
+You can gain them through investigations and occult activities and they are useful for gaining power and unleashing plots.

+There are symbols and notes throughout that will help in indicating how each section can be activated.

 ##### Grand Master
 Any actor can be placed as the grand master of your lodge, and their attributes are considered the attributes of your lodge.
 The grand master can be protected by toughs or occultists, and can be leveled up in order to gain power and enact the plot.